Elections in the United States: Election information on the web

 In most states of the U.S., the chief election officer is the secretary of state.
 In some states, local officials like a county registrar of voters or supervisor of elections manages the conduct of elections under the supervision of (or in coordination with) the chief election officer of the state.
 Many of these state and county offices have web sites that provide information to help voters obtain information on their polling places for each election, the various districts to which they belong (e.g., House and Senate districts in the state and federal legislature, school boards, water districts, municipalities, etc.), as well as dates of elections and deadlines to file to run or register to vote.
 Some allow voters to download a sample ballot in advance of the election.

-Beyond this, various media outlets provide information they think will interest their audience.

 More systematic coverage is provided by websites devoted specifically to collecting election information and making it available to the public.
 Two of the better known such sites are Ballotpedia and Vote Smart.
 These are run by non-profit, non-partisan organizations.
 They have paid staffs and are much more tightly controlled than Wikipedia.

-USElections.com tries to provide similar information but relies on volunteers in a way that is more like Wikipedia than Ballotpedia and Vote Smart.

 The website 270towin provides actual electoral college maps (both current and historic) but also the ability to use an interactive map in order to make election predictions.
 Ongoing election news is reported as well as data on Senate and House races.

 OpenSecrets provides election information focusing on campaign finance.

-Criticisms
+Criticism and concerns

+Voter suppression and subversion

 Voting laws and procedures between the states vary as a consequence of the decentralized system, including those pertaining to provisional ballots, postal voting, voter IDs, voter registration, voting machines and vote counting, felony disenfranchisement, and election recounts.
 Thus the voting rights or voter suppression in one state may be stricter or more lenient than another state.
-More recently, following the 2020 US presidential election, decentralized administration and inconsistent state voting laws and processes have shown themselves to be targets for voter subversion schemes enabled by appointing politically-motivated actors to election administration roles with degrees of freedom to subvert the will of the people.
+Following the 2020 US presidential election, decentralized administration and inconsistent state voting laws and processes have shown themselves to be targets for voter subversion schemes enabled by appointing politically motivated actors to election administration roles with degrees of freedom to subvert the will of the people.
 One such scheme would allow these officials to appoint a slate of "alternate electors" to skew operations of the electoral college in favor of a minority party.